 The following tips can also help you get started with intuitive eating:

 - Eat when you’re hungry: Don’t wait until you’re starving to eat.
-This can lead to overeating or making unhealthful food choices.
+Ignoring your hunger cues can make it difficult for you to recognize them in the future.

 - Honor your fullness: Once you feel satisfied, stop eating.
 It’s okay to save food for later if you get hungry.